Edible Cookie Dough

 Heat treated flour on a lined baking sheet.

-Step 1: To kill off harmful bacteria from the flour, make sure to heat treat it by baking or microwaving the flour until it reaches 160°F/71°C. Set aside and let fully cool.
+Step 1: Heat treat the flour by baking or microwaving the flour until it reaches 165°F/74°C. Make sure to test various spots of the flour to ensure it is evenly heated throughout.
+Set aside and let fully cool.

 Melted butter and sugars mixed together in a glass bowl.